TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 #### CockroachDB

-CockroachDB is a distributed SQL database that we use in the identity server.
+CockroachDB is a distributed SQL database that we use in the Identity Server.

 You can use it using the `make dev.databases.{start,stop,erase}` method, or use `make dev.cockroach.{start,stop,erase}` to only manipulate Cockroach.
 You can also use `make dev.cockroach.sql` to enter a SQL shell, and `make dev.cockroach.drop NAME=<dbname>` to drop a database: